wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 1. To best determine the root cause, examine the Auctioneer logs.
 Depending on the specific error and resource constraint, you may also find a failure reason in the Cloud Controller (CC) API.
 2. Investigate the health of your Diego Cells to determine if they are the resource type causing the problem.
 3. Consider scaling additional Diego Cells using Ops Manager.
-4. If scaling Diego Cells does not solve the problem, pull Diego Brain logs and BBS node logs and contact Pivotal Support telling them that LRP auctions are failing.
+4. If scaling Diego Cells does not solve the problem, pull Diego Brain logs and BBS node logs and contact VMware Support telling them that LRP auctions are failing.

 ## PAS Auctioneer Task Auctions Failed